lsst-dm/dm_dev_guide/stack/deprecating-interfaces.rst

     someOption = pexConfig.Field(
             dtype=float,
             doc="This is an configurable field that does something important.", deprecated="This field is no longer used.
-It will be removed after v18."
+Will be removed after v18."
         )

 Setting this parameter will append a deprecation message to the `~lsst.pex.config.Field` docstring, and will cause the system to emit a `FutureWarning` when the field is set by a user (for example, in an obs-package override or by a commandline option).
+The deprecated string must also specify the version after which the config may be removed, as discussed in :ref:`code_removal`.